blockchain-lab-um/ssi-snap-docs/docs/get_started.md

 }
 ```

-Once Snap is installed VCs can be saved in the MetaMask state.
-VCs must adhere to W3C Verifiable Credentials Recommendation.
+Once Snap is installed, VCs can be saved in the MetaMask state.
+VCs must adhere to the W3C Verifiable Credentials Recommendation.
 Invalid format might lead to failure when generating VPs.

+`Save a VC` in MetaMask state:

+_NOTE:_ a VC will be stored under currently connected account.

 ```
 const response = await window.ethereum.request({